RRua/rrua.github.io/_pages/activities.md

 ## Scientific Review and Sub-Review

 - IEEE Conference on Software Quality, Reliability and Security (QRS) – 2023
+- IEEE Conference on Software Quality, Reliability and Security (QRS) – 2022
 - International Conference on ICT For Sustainability (ICT4S) - 2022
 - IEEE Conference on Software Quality, Reliability and Security (QRS) – 2019
 - International Workshop on Green and Sustainable Software (GREENS) – 2018